osg-htc/user-school-2023/docs/materials/software/part3-ex2-docker-build.md

 In order to make our container reproducible, we will be using Docker's capability to build a container image from a specification file.

-1. First, create an empty build directory on **your computer**, not the CHTC or OSG submit servers.
+1. First, create an empty build directory on **your computer**, not the Access Points.

-2. In the build directory, create a file called `Dockerfile` (no file extension!) with the following contents:
+1. In the build directory, create a file called `Dockerfile` (no file extension!) with the following contents:

 		:::file